• Home

 Israeli soldiers automatically detain Palestinian kids for throwing rocks

-Osama and Zein are simply of the heaps of Palestinian children who’ve been detained, injured, or maybe killed by way of the Israeli military over time for throwing rocks.
+Osama and Zein are simply among the heaps of Palestinian children who’ve been detained, injured, or maybe killed by way of the Israeli military over time for throwing rocks.
 “Arresting children here is turning into normal,” Jaber, the human rights activist, advised CNN.

 Article Summary show